0cjs/sedoc/chat.md

 [Gitter]
 --------

-The zoom level of the Gitter desktop client [can be changed][gitter-zoom].
+In the old (now unsuable) version of the Gitter desktop client, the zoom [could be changed][gitter-zoom].
 Bring up the console from menu `Gitter / Developer Tools` and enter:

     gui.Window.get().zoomLevel = -1.1;   // 0 is default zoom

+Unfortunately this no longer works as of Gitter 4.x, and I don't know of a replacement.
+(Help wanted on this!)

 Telegram